Plant stress: what is it and how to detect it. Part 2

 Some data from monitoring stations can be acquired from the National Soil Moisture Network or GEO Department of TU Wien regarding surface soil temperature and soil moisture measures.
 These are great resources for water and temperature extreme stressors mapping shared generously with researchers and the public.

-There are several other sources not precisely of on-ground measures, however, worthy of checking out provided by NASA.
+However, several other sources are not precisely of on-ground measures worthy of checking out provided by NASA.
 For example, the ECOSTRESS Program provides data of evapotranspiration derived from collected hyperspectral data.
 The problem is not even the fact it is derived measures but rather limited resolution and period of revisiting.

 ISRIC — World Soil information portal released a SoilGrids250m platform combining numerous sources regarding soil classification, nitrogen content, soil organic carbon.

 There is no shortage of multispectral data available easily.
 However, imagery of high resolution is harder to obtain.
 The best freely available imagery is provided by the Sentinel-2 mission giving access to 10 m per pixel resolution.
 Still, even this is far from ideal when defining statistics for an individual area.
 As can be seen in figure 5, even on the best resolution of Sentinel-2 imagery individually, fields are crudely pixelated.

 Plant stress detection has a growing interest in precision agriculture applications.
 There are numerous stressors to which crops can be subjected to.
 Accurate laboratory tests provide valuable information regarding plants’ and soils’ status and resilience to harsh conditions, although such data is scarce and hard to collect for early detection.